gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Infdev 20100607**
 - Top Half Doors can be created by placing two signs and placing a door on top
 - Placing a Door one block below the height limit will result in the Bottom Half Door
+- Placing ladders off of the side of non-opaque blocks with a supporting block next to it can cause the ladder to be rendered invisible.
+If placed onto a slab that has two full blocks next to it, the ladder could be placed floating above the slab while invisible.
+The placement of the ladder depends on the direction of the last ladder the player placed, if no other ladders have been placed then using the slab method results in a full block ladder that is rendered invisible.

 **Infdev 20100615**
 - Water and Lava can flow next to each other without forming stone